lucidsolns/tf-proxmox-jetbrains-teamcity/README.md

 This repository contains:
   - a Terraform script
   - that provisions a [Teamcity build server](https://hub.docker.com/r/jetbrains/teamcity-server/)
-  - on a Proxmox virtualisation environment (QEMU/KVM) is bpg/proxmox
+  - on a Proxmox virtualisation environment (QEMU/KVM) using bpg/proxmox
   - and a [custom module](https://registry.terraform.io/modules/lucidsolns/flatcar-vm/proxmox/latest)
   - with a [Flatcar Container Linux](https://www.flatcar.org/) VM
   - with a Postgres database [container](https://hub.docker.com/_/postgres)